 It’s not always easy deciding what to do when KPIs aren’t being met, but if there’s a consistent signal that performance is under par then there’s only one option.
 Compassion is a great quality to have as a manager, but not if it’s to the detriment of your team’s overall output.

-While it fluctuates massively by industry and department, the average employee turnover rate in the UK is approximately 15.5% per year.
+It fluctuates massively by industry and department.
 This means you’re not the only company losing people, and you’re not the only ones looking to bring people in either.
 Every manager and executive should have written in large letters on the wall the mantra “Never stop recruiting”.

 This philosophy means you’ll have a ready-made line of new recruits available if and when the time comes.
 Goals should form a pivotal role in your recruitment process and you should be able to assess each candidate on their likelihood to hit the KPIs that the previous one failed to do.